 Instructions

-- Drain your tuna and roughly chop your romaine into bite-sized pieces, discarding any brown or soggy pieces.
+- Drain your tuna and rinse and dry your lettuce (a salad spinner is really useful here!).
+Roughly chop your romaine into bite-sized pieces, discarding any brown or soggy pieces.

 - To a large salad bowl, add the chopped lettuce, tuna, croutons (make sure your croutons are cooled so they do not wilt your lettuce), and shaved Parmesan cheese and toss.
 Dress right before serving or serve the dressing on the side.